Crusty-chirayu/Crusty-chirayu/README.md

 I'm a final-year Computer Engineering student who builds across the whole stack — relational database design, Java desktop apps, and modern AI-integrated web platforms.
 I'd rather ship five real, working, occasionally-messy projects than one perfect one that never leaves the planning doc — every repo below is real, running code, not a template with the serial numbers filed off.

-Right now, that means splitting time across an AI shopping platform, an open-source career-tools agent, a static-analysis engine for codebases, and a Java + MySQL system running actual hotel operations logic — while going back to older repos and making their documentation actually earn its place.
+Right now, that means splitting time across an AI shopping platform, an open-source career-tools agent, a static-analysis engine for codebases, a personal blogging platform, and a Java + MySQL system running actual hotel operations logic — while going back to older repos and making their documentation actually earn its place.

 **⚡ Goal:** land my first full-time role / internship as a developer, while shipping projects that go meaningfully beyond the classroom.